MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 - You can unprotect Outlook personal folders (.pst files), but you cannot currently natively protect these files or other container files by using this PowerShell module.

-- You can unprotect Outlook protected email messages (.rpmsg files) when they are in a Outlook personal folder (.pst), but you cannot unprotect .rpmsg files outside a personal folder.
+- You can unprotect Outlook protected email messages (.rpmsg files) when they are in an Outlook personal folder (.pst), but you cannot unprotect .rpmsg files outside a personal folder.

 Before you start to use these cmdlets, see the additional prerequisites and instructions that corresponds to your deployment: